 - Add milk and beat just until combined and a soft dough forms (do not over mix or biscuits will become tough.)

 - Bake in the preheated oven until golden brown, about 8-10 minutes.
+Brush tops of hot with melted butter if desired.

 Here are some wholesome delicious ways to start the day and you can get them to the table quickly!
 You can never have too many of these awesome recipes.
 They are totally flexible and completely satisfying.